dbj-data/include/README.md

 ## For C++ Aficionados

-We use C++ in a non-standard form: no exceptions, no iostreams, no RTTI, no type_traits shenanigans, no meta programming and all the other C++ things you love and loathe.
+We use C++ in a non-standard form: no exceptions, no iostreams, no RTTI, no type_traits shenanigans, no `system_error`, no meta programming and all the other C++ things you love and loathe.

 MS STL can be built and used in a so called "kernel" mode.
 That is a *"big deal"*.
 That means non standard C++ and non standard std lib, are delivered and maintained by Microsoft.

 - No C++ exceptions, and no RTTI
-- "kernel" mode does not require using the cl.exe `/kernel` switch.
+- "kernel" mode does require using the cl.exe `/kernel` switch.
 - `CPP_UNWIND` is undefined if cl.exe switch `/DNO_EXCEPTIONS=1` is used
+  - see it in `<vcruntime.h>` in action.
 - Also keywords: `try`,`throw` and `switch` are rendered non-existent
 - [RTTI](https://docs.microsoft.com/en-us/cpp/build/reference/gr-enable-run-time-type-information?view=msvc-160) is switched off by using `/GR-` cl.exe switch

 ## Building

-For building we use only Visual Studio as IDE and clang-cl as a compiler.
+- For building we use most often Visual Studio as IDE and clang-cl as a compiler.
+- When we use VS Code we prefer simple bat files for building
+  - VS Code has trouble finding and using clang-cl.exe

+### Linking

 For every "MACHINE_WIDE" stuff, if there are lib's or dll's they are in `~\MACHINE_WIDE\lib`.
-- Perhaps you might add it to your `/LIBPATH`.
-For happy Visual Studio building (clang-cl or cl) please place your lib's after the `/linker` switch.
+- Perhaps you might add it to your [`/LIBPATH`](https://docs.microsoft.com/en-us/cpp/build/reference/libpath-additional-libpath?view=msvc-160).
+For happy Visual Studio building (clang-cl or cl)
+  - please place your lib's after the `/linker` switch.

-#### DBJ_MACHINE_WIDE envvar
+### DBJ_MACHINE_WIDE envvar

+- Not in use
 - We are aiming for this to be the only user environment variable one might need to use DBJ stuff, "machine wide".
-- Please set it now to your machine location of the "machine_wide" repo.
+- We will set it to the devlr machine location of the "machine_wide" repo.
-  - ours is: `D:\\machine_wide;`
+  - for example ours is: `D:\\machine_wide;`
   - Important: notice the semicolon at the end of it.
     - above is a location from our DEVL machines
     - If your machines do not have the D drive, you might use the `subst` command to "make fake" `D:` drive
       - Perfectly legal and useful.
-- Please add the `DBJ_MACHINE_WIDE` to the PATH user environment variable
+- Please add the `%DBJ_MACHINE_WIDE%` to the PATH user environment variable

-#### What is `<devl drive>:MACHINE_WIDE\lib;` ?

-- This is where libs (not source) we use are: sqlite3.dll, sqlite3.lib, etc.
-- Please add it to the `/LIBPATH` in your project setup.
-- For the DLL to be found you know it has to be on the path
-  - ditto ...

-## Back to the Common

-- Thus that is where "machine wide" includes are.
-- Opposite to the "single header" philosophy.
-Here we are following the "common headers" philosophy
-  - The common "stuff" is not repeated "all around the place", in all the "single headers"

-### The Management

-- The development also happens here and that means a lot of cruft.
-Potentially.

-- Be careful not to develop in the master branch
-- Be careful to use the master branch when including
+> We use and recommend [Rapid Environment Editor](https://www.rapidee.com/en/about)

 ---
 # APPENDIX